mattoslmp/kaiju-run-parser/README.md

 # kaiju-run-parser (run_kaiju2-phyloseq.py)

-Its necessary install the modules:

-- Bio
-- glob
-- pandas
-- subprocess
-- sys

-* Sugestion You should creat the conda environment with these modules installed and python 3.7

 # The fist step is Run metaspades and later kaiju installation before to follow for run_kaiju2-phyloseq.py.

 * This takes a directory with fasta scaffolds generates from Spades and performed kaiju classification (http://kaiju.binf.ku.dk/)